Guddoo7980/expense-tracker/README.md

 📸 Screenshots

-(Add screenshots here if available)
-You can paste images or links to your project UI.
+(You can add screenshots of your app UI here)

 📦 Installation & Setup